taosdata/TDengine/docs/en/05-programming/04-query.md

 ---
 sidebar_label: Query
 title: Query Data Using SQL
-description: This document describes how to query data in TDengine Cloud and how to perform synchronous and asynchronous queries using connectors.
+description: This document describes how to query data in TDengine Cloud and how to perform synchronous and asynchronous queries using client libraries.
 ---

 import Tabs from '@theme/Tabs';